USER MANUAL SAN FRANCISCO 300 BLAUPUNKT

 Note

-You can switch the display of CD text of an audio CD on and off (see the ch.
-"User settings", section "Performing settings in the user menu", "CD TEXT" menu item).
+You can switch the display of CD text of an audio CD on and off (see the chapter "User settings", section "Performing settings in the user menu", "CD TEXT" menu item).
 If CD text is switched on, the corresponding CD text is displayed once as scrolling text at the start of a track.

 External audio sources